write-the-docs-quorum/quorum-meetups/zoom-coordinator-guide.md

 [Presenter(s) name, title, and bio]

 AGENDA
-7:00 to 7:05 - Icebreaker activity
-7:05 to 7:10 - Announcements
+7:00 to 7:10 - Announcements and icebreaker
 7:10 to 8:00 - Presentation and Q&A
-8:00 to 8:15 - Optional breakout rooms by meetup - Stay a few minutes after the presentation to meet with your local meetup organizers and members to say hi to other people in your area!
+8:00 to 8:30 - Optional breakout rooms by meetup.
+Stay a few minutes after the presentation to meet with your local meetup organizers and members to say hi to other people in your area!

 SPONSORING MEETUPS
 The Quorum program brings together various local Write the Docs meetup chapters that are in a common time zone to provide quarterly super meetups over Zoom throughout the year.

+The [sponsoring meetup] is hosting this month's Quorum event: [link]

 The following U.S. West Coast and Australia meetups are sponsoring this Meetup event:

 Australia - https://www.meetup.com/Write-the-Docs-Australia/
 Bay Area, CA - https://www.meetup.com/Write-the-Docs-Bay-Area/